Jack Martin Leith

 Enriching the world: Is it good business practice?

-Here is the five-minute talk I gave some years ago at an Ignite event held at the Tobacco Factory in Bristol in front of an audience of 200 people.
+Here is the five-minute talk Jack gave some years ago at an Ignite event held at the Tobacco Factory in Bristol to an audience of 200 people.
 The 20 slides accompanying the talk auto-advance every 15 seconds.
-I just about managed to keep up with them.
+He just about managed to keep up with them.

 Continue reading